How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 To avoid legal troubles, any water refilling station business in the Philippines must secure the following permits/registrations:

 • DTI registration – is available from your local DTI branch.
-Requirements include barangay clearance, residence certificate, etc. For faster transactions, don’t forget to prepare at least 5 to 10 business names.
+Requirements include barangay clearance, residence certificate, etc. Don’t forget to prepare at least 5 to 10 business names for faster transactions.
 DTI business registration can now also be done online.

-• BIR – registration is done by filling up Form 0506 and paying the required fees.
+• BIR – registration is done by filling out Form 0506 and paying the required fees.

 Learn More: How to Register a Business in the Philippines: The Ultimate Guide